 In fifth grade, students take on leadership roles, such as leading assemblies and serving as morning announcers, tour guides and library assistants, to prepare for greater responsibility at the Middle School.

 Along with the greater responsibility that comes with Middle School (6-8) also come new opportunities in every facet of the day.
 These choices help our students to learn more about themselves and to find their strengths and their voices.
 The solid grounding and academic rigor of the Junior School continue, with an emphasis on inquiry, global awareness and responsibility.

 Teachers also focus on “how to do school” – honing study skills, organization, and writing ability.
 Small classes and a 35-acre campus mean teachers can take students to collect water samples from our stream or use our outdoor classroom tables under the trees.
-Teachers incorporate technology into their classes in creative ways, like using the social media site GoodReads.com in English.
+Each student receives an Apple iPad through the school’s new 1:1 iPad program, and teachers incorporate this technology into their classes in creative and meaningful ways.

 Their strong background in academic subjects allows students to choose specialized electives and find their passion at the Senior School (9-12).
 Most students have a couple of free periods each day, but thanks to the self-discipline learned at the Middle School, they use the time to meet with teachers, study or work on class or extracurricular projects.
 Students also take on extra responsibility in leadership positions.

 A Senior School parent explained, “Free time is an opportunity for decision-making, preparing them for time management in college while they still have a safety net.”
 There are plenty of social opportunities as well, and great school spirit – crowds of enthusiastic students at athletic games, sold-out student music and drama performances and a welcoming atmosphere.
 Students of diverse backgrounds feel comfortable and appreciated on campus.